They say it’s better to give than to receive, so for those who are looking for an ethical Christmas gift for someone they love, this article may help.

 The issue of recycling Christmas wrapping paper is an important one because not all of it can be recycled.

-Essentially, the wrapping paper that you use, if you scratch it up and it remains that way, then it can be recycled.
+Essentially, the wrapping paper that you use, if you can scrunch it up and it remains that way, then it can be recycled.

 There’s also a way to help reduce the amount of plastic we use by switching to solid bars of soap, which are an increasingly popular and environmentally-friendly alternative to using single-use bottles of shampoo, conditioner and liquid soap.
 These are available from Friendly Soap.